Android Central Verdict

 You should not buy this if ...

 Unfortunately, Fossil did not do enough to differentiate this model from the previous Gen 5 smartwatches.
 Aside from a few subtle design changes, the hardware remains the same, from the battery size to the processor.
-This negatively affects the battery life, which Fossil apparently didn't consider when adding an LTE modem to two-year-old hardware.
-It also doesn't help that the watch doesn't run the most recent software, and misses out on the battery-life benefits.
+This negatively affects the battery life, which Fossil apparently didn't consider when adding an LTE modem to three-year-old hardware.
+It also doesn't help that the watch won't run the latest software from Google.